-Typically, these adhesions occur because of overuse and abuse, and/or muscle imbalance — the front thigh muscles (Quadriceps) are naturally much stronger than the muscles on the back of the thigh(Hamstrings) —- and sports tend to magnify this imbalance.
-Many young people end up quitting sports because of the pain involved with Osgood Schlatter’s Syndrome and the inability of traditional therapies to solve the problem.
+Typically, these adhesions occur because of overuse and abuse, and/or muscle imbalance.
+The Quadriceps are naturally much stronger than the Hamstrings, and sports (and weightlifting) tend to magnify this imbalance.
+Osgood Schlatter’s can be so painful that many young people end up quitting sports because of the inability of traditional therapies to resolve the problem.
 There are three main reasons that standard medical approaches often fail.

-- Treatment is based on prescription: Not only are muscle-relaxers, anti-inflammatories, and cortico-steroids, ineffective for Osgood Schlatter Syndrome, but they can be dangerous as well.
-The truth is, doctors are using a treatment model that is based on “itis” (inflammation) instead of “osis” (tissue derangement).
-It is a model that was scientifically outdated over 20 years ago (HERE)!
-Anti-inflammatory drugs of all kinds degenerate collagen-based connective tissues, and lead to kidney, liver, and heart failure with prolonged use.
-Remember the old slogan, “Tylenol… Nothing Safer“?
-They lied.
+- Treatment is based on prescription: Not only are muscle-relaxers, anti-inflammatories, and cortico-steroids, ineffective for Osgood Schlatter Syndrome, they are downright dangerous (HERE).
+The truth is, doctors are using a treatment model that is based on “itis” (inflammation) instead of “osis” (tissue derangement) for dealing with Osgood Schlatters.
+It’s s a model that was outdated over 30 years ago (HERE)!

 - Treatment does not include breaking up the scar tissue: Osgood Schlatters Syndrome is typically addressed by resting and doing lots of stretches.
 A nice thought…….
-But until the restricting adhesion in the Fascia or TENDON is dealt with, rest and stretching are usually (in all but the most minor cases) ineffective.
-And let’s face the facts.
-How many athletes want “prolonged rest” as part of their training regimen?
+But until the restricting adhesion in the Fascia is dealt with, rest and stretching are usually (in all but the most minor cases) ineffective (HERE).
+And let’s be truthful with each other for a moment.
+Few athletes tolerate “prolonged rest” as part of their training protocol.

 Dr. Schierling’s protocol for treating Osgood Schlatter Syndrome utilizes techniques similar to those used by the physicians and clinicians that treat both professional and college athletic teams.
-In most cases, it takes just a couple of in-office treatments to see a major change, and it is not uncommon to see a dramatic change after only one treatment —- often instantly.
+It is common to see a dramatic change after a single treatment (HERE).
 Patients are then given simple stretching and strengthening programs to do at home.

-In ten years of treating Osgood Schlatter’s using our TISSUE REMODELING protocols, I am not sure that I have ever failed to see a case of Osgood Schlatter Syndrome resolve or at least dramatically improve.
-For more on Osgood Schlatter Syndrome, please visit HERE or go to our VIDEO TESTIMONIAL PAGE.
+In fifteen years of treating Osgood Schlatter’s using our TISSUE REMODELING protocols, I am not sure that I have ever failed to see a case of Osgood Schlatter Syndrome resolve or at least dramatically improve.
+For more on Osgood Schlatter Syndrome, take a look at our VIDEO TESTIMONIAL PAGE.